 Overall, DirecTV Now is an excellent value for cord cutters.
 It has a wide array of channels, including many of which you've come to expect from traditional cable providers, and its feature list is steadily improving.

 Similar to YouTube TV, Hulu with Live TV uses a one-plan-fits-all strategy.
 While there are some obvious limitations to this strategy, it does strongly push Hulu to a low price to remain competitive.
 The result is a service with a competitive price that offers a comparable product to the others app on our list.

 One of the strongest features of Hulu is its channel selection.
 Hulu has the third largest number of important channels.
-Additionally, its overall channel amount is the second highest of all base tier options and is even higher than Sling TV's most expensive plan.
+While it doesn't top any specific subcategory, it does have a great selection of local channels, sports channels, news networks, and entertainment channels.

 The base plan includes a DVR with up to 50 hours of storage which never expires.
 However, you can increase the storage capacity to 200 hours for $14.99.
 This same add-on, known as the Enhanced Cloud DVR, will also enable the ability to fast-forward commercials (the standard 50 hours doesn't allow this).